Contains the active ingredient omeprazole

 Omeprazole is also used to help stop gastric or duodenal ulcers coming back.

-Peptic Ulcers Associated with Helicobacter pylori Infection:
+Peptic Ulcers Associated with Helicobacter pylori Infection

 Most people who have a peptic ulcer also have a bacterium called Helicobacter pylori

 When omeprazole is taken with antibiotics, they work to kill the bacterium and let

-Peptic Ulcers Associated with Non-Steroidal Anti-Inflammatory Drugs (NSAIDs):
+Peptic Ulcers Associated with Non-steroidal Anti-Inflammatory Drugs (NSAIDs)

 Some peptic ulcers are caused by taking medicines called non-steroidal anti-inflammatory

-used to treat pain or inflammation.
-Omeprazole is also used to heal and prevent ulcers associated with NSAIDs.
+is used to heal and prevent ulcers associated with NSAIDs.

-Omeprazole is also used to treat a rare condition called Zollinger-Ellison syndrome, where
+Omeprazole is used to treat a rare condition called Zollinger-Ellison syndrome, where

 the stomach produces large amounts of acid, much more than in ulcers or reflux disease.

 How it works

 It works by decreasing the amount of acid made by the stomach, to give relief of symptoms

 and allow healing to take place.
-This does not stop food being digested in the normal way.
+This does not stop food being digested in the normal

-Ask your doctor if you have any questions about why this medicine has been prescribed for you.
+Ask your doctor if you have any questions about why this medicine has been prescribed

-Your doctor may prescribe this medicine for another reason.
+Your doctor may have prescribed this medicine for another reason.

-There is no evidence that omeprazole is addictive.
+There is no evidence that this medicine is addictive.

-Before you take omeprazole
+Before you take this medicine